 Welcome to Chorus!
-Bring a love and passion for singing and a drive for choral excellence to our new home, Room 009 for a great experience in choral singing!
+Bring a love and passion for singing and a drive for choral excellence to our new home, Room 012 for a great experience in choral singing!
 There are several of you that should easily make County, District, Region and All-State Chorus.
-County Chorus will be held at Millville.
-District Chorus will be held at Milton High School.
-Region Chorus is hosted by Honesdale School District and All-State is in Lancaster, PA.
-The audition piece for Fusion, County and District Chorus is Achieved Is the Glorious Work.
+County Chorus will be held at DANVILLE.
+District Chorus will be hosted by Snyder Union County Schools at a TBA location.
+Region Chorus is hosted by Wyoming Seminary and All-State is at the Kalahari Resort in the Poconos, PA.
+The audition piece for Fusion, County and District Chorus is The Heavens Are Telling.
 I have posted the music at an attachment to the left of your screen.
 Looking forward to a great year!
-Iconic Classics of My Childhood will be our theme for the Pops Concert.Chorus Trip is scheduled to New York City.Fusion Begins - the first Friday of school!

 Fusion Audition Information

-Audition Date: Monday, October 2 – County Chorus Auditions at Central Columbia 6:00 p.m.
+Audition Date: Monday, September 30 – County Chorus Auditions at Central Columbia 6:00 p.m.

-Concert: Thursday, November 2, 2017 at 7PM ($5 admission)
+Concert: Wednesday, November 6, 2019 at 7PM ($5 admission)

-Audition Date: Sunday, October 22 – District Chorus Auditions at Williamsport.
+Audition Date: Sunday, October 20 – District Chorus Auditions at Williamsport.
 Time: 10:15am - 9pm Bring money for lunch at Hoss’

 BHS Chorus member must be in 10th through 12th grade.
 Two women per part are allowed from each school and four men per part allowed to audition from each school.
 Students interested in auditioning for District Chorus MUST audition for County Chorus.
 The representatives for the women’s parts are chosen through those auditions.
 Prepare Achieved from beginning to end.
 You will sing 45-60 seconds of this choral piece unaccompanied as a solo.
 The audition selection will be given to you the evening of auditions outside of the audition room.
 ALL auditions MUST be LIVE and in person.
 No taped auditions will be permitted.
 You are evaluated in the categories of Pitch Accuracy, Intonation, Rhythm Accuracy, Tone Quality, Musicianship and Diction on a scale of 1-10 where 10 is the best.
 The top 10-12 students will be selected to participate in the festival.
 Do not audition if you cannot participate in the entire festival.
 You cannot leave the festival for ANY REASON.
 If a student auditions successfully for the festival but is not prepared for the festival (does not know their music two weeks prior to the festival), I reserve the right to remove them from the festival.